 Housed inside a building that was built by Henry Flagler in 1923, San Sebastian is Florida’s largest winery.
 For wine enthusiasts, this family owned and operated business offers an opportunity for an insider’s view of the winery as well as a chance to taste some of their wines.
 Tastings and tours take place Monday through Saturday from 10am-6pm and on Sunday’s from 11am to 6pm.
 The Cellar Upstairs Wine, Jazz and Blues Bar offers you an idyllic spot to enjoy the beautiful fall weather while sipping a glass of San Sebastian wine and listening to live music every Friday and Saturday night.

-Climb aboard Ghosts & Gravestones Night Tour for an evening of spooky fun as we transport you to some of the city’s most haunted spots.
-Your costumed ghost host will share the eerie tales of the ancient city’s haunted past and guide you as you discover the secrets of the Tolomato Cemetery.
-Be sure to keep a watchful eye while passing by the old City Gates.
-You might catch a glimpse of Elizabeth, a child victim of the yellow fever, waving to passersby.
-Face your fears in Potter’s Wax Museum’s Chamber of Horrors and enter the town’s most haunted building, the Old Jail, for an up close and personal encounter.
-Arrive early to explore Cromwell’s Parlour of Paranormal Curiosities, St. Augustine’s only collection of the paranormal and unexplained.

-Where to Dine

-As you might expect, St. Augustine has an array of restaurants to choose from that include family-friendly, casual and upscale dining.
-In the fall, most visitors to the city are looking for those that provide dining by the water or with a view.
-Some of the top places to dine in the fall are:

-b | Housed inside a building that was built by Henry Flagler in 1923, San Sebastian is Florida’s largest winery.
-For wine enthusiasts, this family owned and operated business offers an opportunity for an insider’s view of the winery as well as a chance to taste some of their wines.
-Tastings and tours take place Monday through Saturday from 10am-6pm and on Sunday’s from 11am to 6pm.
-The Cellar Upstairs Wine, Jazz and Blues Bar offers you an idyllic spot to enjoy the beautiful fall weather while sipping a glass of San Sebastian wine and listening to live music every Friday and Saturday night.

 Climb aboard Ghosts & Gravestones Ghost Tour for an evening of spooky fun as we transport you to some of the city’s most haunted spots.
 Your costumed ghost host will share the eerie tales of the ancient city’s haunted past and guide you as you discover the secrets of the Tolomato Cemetery.
 Be sure to keep a watchful eye while passing by the old City Gates.
 You might catch a glimpse of Elizabeth, a child victim of the yellow fever, waving to passersby.
 Face your fears in Potter’s Wax Museum’s Chamber of Horrors and enter the town’s most haunted building, the Old Jail, for an up close and personal encounter.
 Arrive early to explore Cromwell’s Parlour of Paranormal Curiosities, St. Augustine’s only collection of the paranormal and unexplained.

 Where to Dine

 As you might expect, St. Augustine has an array of restaurants to choose from that include family-friendly, casual and upscale dining.
 In the fall, most visitors to the city are looking for those that provide dining by the water or with a view.
 Some of the top places to dine in the fall are: